Mark Eckman: Auxiliary Bishop of Pittsburgh

 Eckman was named auxiliary bishop of Pittsburgh in 2021.
 On January 11, 2022, Eckman was consecrated by Bishop David Zubik at St. Paul Cathedral, with Bishops David Bonnar and Edward J. Burns serving as co-consecrators.

 Bishop of Pittsburgh

 On June 4, 2025, Eckman succeeded Zubik as the Bishop of Pittsburgh.
-He was installed as diocesan bishop on July 14, 2025 at Saint Paul Cathedral in Pittsburgh.
+He was installed as diocesan bishop on July 14, 2025, at Saint Paul Cathedral in Pittsburgh.

 In a November 2025 letter, Eckman criticized immigration policies made during the second presidency of Donald Trump.
-While acknowledging "the right of a nation to enforce its laws and control its border," Eckman also wrote:
+While acknowledging "the right of a nation to enforce its laws and control its border," Eckman also described some forms of deportation as "cruel and inhumane."

-"Currently, immigrants face deportation, often without warning, and at times without due process protections.
-Tragically, their families are being separated, with the 'bread winner' being deported and US-citizen children being left behind in this country without even being able to say goodbye to their parent.
-Children are left in the only country they know without a father or mother who can provide for them.
-This is happening in our diocese, and it is cruel and inhumane."